Kubernetes Configuration

 verbs: ["list"]

-# ConfigMaps (EKS only) - read aws-auth identity mapping
+# ConfigMaps (EKS only, optional) — only used to read the aws-auth ConfigMap for

 - apiGroups: [""]